cherylkly/mature_trees_birds/README.md

 * built_pct_200m:       Proportion of impervious surface cover in a 200m buffer (%)
 * suburb:               Suburb
 * dev_status:           Development status

+Note: Presence of noisy miner was not included as no noisy miners were observed across all sites

 ### Predictors excluded from model due to high correlation:
 * total_tree_count:   Number of trees within the site